ADVENTURE TRAIL RACE – KALAHARI AUGRABIES EXTREME MARATHON

 - Anyone littering or deliberately damaging any flora or fauna will be disqualified.

-- Please familiarise yourself with the Rules and Regulations in this regard.
+- Therefore, please familiarise yourself with the Rules and Regulations in this regard.

 - Registration will take place at 10:30 on the Friday before the start of the first stage on Saturday.